Bay Islands Department: Colony of the Bay Islands

 The republic of Central America had meantime been dissolved, and the feeble state of Honduras was left alone to contest these violent proceedings.
 Her government remonstrated energetically, but without obtaining redress; and finally, in 1844, the British government instructed Mr. Chatfield, consul-general, to apprise the Honduras authorities, that "when Col. Macdonald hauled down the flag of that state in Roatan, it was by order of the British government... no act of sovereignty followed on the proceedings of Macdonald.
 Meanwhile, the Cayman islanders continued to emigrate to Roatan, and, in 1848, the population numbered upward of 1,000.

 In 1850, the British organized the islands Roatan, Guanaja, Barbareta, Helena, Morat, and Utila into a colony under their rule, called the Bay Islands.

 A small party in the island favourable to British interests, was active in their efforts to secure English protection.
 "When visited by Capt.
 Mitchell, E. N., in 1850, he describes them as "electing their own magistrates, by universal suffrage," and "quite ignorant under what government they are placed."
 A Mr. William Fitzgibbon was chief justice, and acting chief magistrate.
 Some time in this year, a petition was drawn up by the British party, addressed to the governor of Jamaica, asking him to name magistrates and assume supreme authority in the island.

 Acting on this petition, Capt.
 Jolly in HMS Bermuda was sent to the islands.
 He called a meeting of the inhabitants, and declared them under the sovereignty of the United Kingdom.
 Chief Justice Fitzgibbon protested against the whole proceeding...
 In spite of this protest, however, and backed by the guns of Bermuda, the authorities appointed by Sir Charles Grey were duly installed in the islands.
-Two years after this occupation, on March 20, 1852, a royal warrant was issued, constituting the islands a colony, under the title of "colony of the Bay islands," of which proclamation was made in Roatan, by Col. Woodehouse, superintendent of Belize, Aug.
+Two years after this occupation, on March 20, 1852, a royal warrant was issued, constituting the islands a colony, under the title of "colony of the Bay islands," of which proclamation was made in Roatan, by Col. Wodehouse, superintendent of Belize, Aug.
 10, 1852.